TyloRoberts/fosvis/README.md

 # FosVis Overview
 A pip-installable python package designed for visualization of fosmids from functional screens.
 The inputs are contigs from an assembly (representing fosmids) and the output is a circos diagram.

-A circos diagram allows relationships between genomic data to be easily visualized, as well providing a way to include many different types of data into one diagram through different layers within the circle.
+A circos diagram allows relationships between genomic data to be easily visualized, as well as providing a way to include many different types of data in one diagram through different layers within the circle.

-The user select what types of data they would like to include in the layers of the diagram and FosVis generates that data and creates a final output image.
+The user selects what types of data they would like to include in the layers of the diagram and FosVis generates that data and creates a final output image.
 Users can select from the following types of data:

 * Custom Data
 * Open Reading Frames (ORFs)